codeBodger/Drops/README.md

 # Updates
 1. To update the app to the latest version, click the "Shell" tab in the right hand pannel.
 2. Then type  `./update.sh` and press enter.
+3. When prompted, type the number corresponding to the version you want to install.
+For now, you should choose alpha, unless you know what you're doing.
 - When there's a new update, you'll get a message when you load the web page.

 # Releases